December 18, 2019

 Robotics, VNA, automated guidance vehicles (AGVs), automatic storage and retrieval systems (ASRS) and even conveyors all put greater demands on the warehouse floor than ever before.
 An existing warehouse floor may not be suitable for either systems without some form of rectification or compromise.
 Newer developments can fair no better and actually be at more of a risk being unable to service automation due to lean slab designs, which have been engineered to the limits.
 Bring in robots to the equation and the demands on the floor change even further with some requiring very specific requirements such as:

 No longer is it just loads and flatness that is important for a warehouse floor, the demands on the floor are more complicated and challenging than ever before.

 Whether you are considering ASRS, robotics, VNA, AGVs or just want a better floor, designed and constructed for the future, speak to us.
 We can help unravel the complexities and speak plain English what it means to your business to ultimately, protect your investment.

 A structural engineer may understand the design and the loads but marrying the materials handling equipment (MHE) and floor together takes a different level of understanding.
-The earlier you engage a specialist consultant, like Face Consultants (who are currently leading the way in floor flatness testing for robotics), the greater you have of success and lower risk to your project.
+The earlier you engage a specialist consultant, like CoGri USA (who are currently leading the way in floor flatness testing for robotics), the greater chance you have of success and a lower risk to your project.

 For further information please visit our services page